"The Hail Mary is a beautiful prayer and I find that it calms me..."

-In a recent interview with the Catholic Standard she revealed, “I do say a prayer – or two – before any race.
+In a 2016 interview with the Catholic Standard she revealed, “I do say a prayer – or two – before any race.
 The Hail Mary is a beautiful prayer and I find that it calms me.”

 Ledecky was born and raised Catholic, attending Catholic schools all the way through high school.
 Her parents were supportive at an early age of her passion for swimming, encouraging her at the age of six to “just try to make it across the entire length of the pool without stopping.”
 It was her older brother who inspired Ledecky to start swimming, even though she wasn’t very good at it at the time.

 “Going to these schools was important to my swimming – my Catholic schools challenged me, they broadened my perspective and they allowed me to use my mind in ways that take me beyond just thinking about swim practices, swim meets and sports.

 “Going to these schools also allowed me to make wonderful friends.
 Friends, teachers and administrators from my schools have all helped me meet my goals in swimming, and in life generally, by being supportive and caring.
 The importance of balance in one’s life is a lesson I have learned, and one that I hope will help me in college and beyond.”

 In addition to thanking her Catholic schools for the support and encouragement they gave, Ledecky has also helped her local Catholic community in different ways.
-Last summer she helped promote the “Walk with Francis” pledge that was organized by the Archdiocese of Washington, D.C. in preparation for the visit of Pope Francis to the United States.
+In 2015, she helped promote the “Walk with Francis” pledge that was organized by the Archdiocese of Washington, D.C. in preparation for the visit of Pope Francis to the United States.
 In her promotional material, she explains how loving God is not abstract but concrete. and then pledges to support charitable organizations such as Catholic Charities, Shepherd’s Table, and Bikes for the World.

 When she does, she will be relying not only on her hours and hours of practice, but also on the grace of God.
 Ledecky knows that with God “all things are possible” and that he will give her strength and peace when she needs it the most.